JackStouffer/jacks_standard_library/DOCUMENTATION.md

 A string builder is different from a normal dynamic array in two ways.
 One, it has specific operations for writing string data in both fat pointer form but also as a `snprintf` like operation.
-Two, the resulting string data is not stored as a contigious range of memory, but as a series of chunks which is given to the user as an iterator when the string is finished.
+Two, the resulting string data is not stored as a contiguous range of memory, but as a series of chunks which is given to the user as an iterator when the string is finished.

 This is due to the nature of arena allocations.
 If you're using an arena for a